getgauge/docs.gauge.org/longstart.rst

 Table Parameters can be used in two ways

--  When a scenario or multiple scenarios in a specification are to be executed for multiple sets of data then Data table execution can be used.
+-  When a scenario or multiple scenarios in a specification are to be executed for multiple sets of data then :ref:`table_driven_execution` can be used.
 -  Tables or inline tables can be passed to steps as parameters.